About Parent Hacks

 Follow @parenthacks on Twitter

 If you've been waiting for a reason to join Twitter, here it is.
 Seriously fun conversation, notices of site updates, quick-turnaround Amazon deals, and fast-and-furious tweeting of quickie hacks.
-(No, not hacks about quickies, you naughty person.
-Hacks that take fewer than 140 characters to describe.)
+(No, not hacks about quickies, although some of us tired parents could probably use them.)

 "Like" Parent Hacks on Facebook

 For those who prefer their hacks delivered.
 Enter your email address below and we'll send you the full text of each day's hacks.
-We will never spam you, distribute your email address or send you anything else without your express permission.
+We will never spam you or distribute your email address.

 I'm Asha Dornfest.
-I live in Portland, Oregon with my husband, Rael, our two kids "Luke," 13, and "Mimi," 9.
+I live in Portland, Oregon with my husband, Rael, our two kids "Luke," 14, and "Mimi," 10, and our dog, Teddy.

 ("Luke" and "Mimi" are my kids' Internet names.
 I keep their actual names out of my writing mainly to hold their search engine spots open.
-When future employers and love interests Google their names, I want the results to be stuff they've created, not me.)
+When future employers and love interests Google their names, I want the results to be stuff they've created, not me.
+Teddy, however, is waiting for his 15 minutes of Internet fame.)

 I've been a writer for many years.
 Before Parent Hacks (before parenting!)
 I wrote books and articles about Web publishing (Microsoft FrontPage For Dummies among other titles).